 Anyone with an interest in all things astronomical here at Cornell is welcome to join the Friends of Astronomy group.
-You can even join our Facebook page!
+For more information, check out our Facebook page.

 View the eclipse safely!

-November 2013: We hosted an informal event with a series of talks on the Frontiers of Cornell Astronomy on Saturday November 9, 2013; check out the event flyer.
+We hosted an informal event with a series of talks on the Frontiers of Cornell Astronomy on Saturday November 9, 2013.
 The Cornell Chronicle wrote a nice article about the meeting which can be found at http://chronicle.cornell.edu/stories/2013/11/mind-bending-science-friends-astronomy-symposium